mehulk/cse5306/Q3/pranav/Readme.md

 ```

 ### Step 2: Build Docker Images
-Navigate to the root directory (`Q3Pranav`) and build Docker images for both the server and client.
+Navigate to the root directory (`pranav`) and build Docker images for both the server and client.

 #### Build Server Image:
 ```bash